EdnaZhang-743/MSD_Survey_Tool/README.md

 # MSD Risk Survey Demo

-A lightweight, low-code Streamlit application that helps safety professionals and small businesses identify, assess, and control musculoskeletal disorder (MSD) risks in manual handling, pushingpulling, and repetitive tasks.
+A lightweight, low-code Streamlit application that helps safety professionals and businesses identify, assess, and control musculoskeletal disorder (MSD) risks in manual handling, pushingpulling, and repetitive tasks.

 Providing an intuitive, no-database interface for the New Zealand risk assessment standards (NZMAC, NZRAPP, NZART).